MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Register-SPMTMigration.md

 ```

 ### -DeleteTempFilesWhenMigrationDone
-The default is set to Off.
-The temp files in working folder %appdata% will be deleted when migration is completed.
+By default, this is set to Off.
+If you set this value to On, those temporary files in Custom Azure storage generated during migration will be deleted when the migration is completed.
+Otherwise, those temporary files will not be deleted.
 ```yaml
 Type: Boolean
 Parameter Sets: